How You Can Inspire Great Referrals From Your Employees

 Undermining the organization's efforts at obtaining employee referrals, too, is the speed at which employee referrals are acknowledged and reviewed.
 Many organizations are miserably slow at reaching out to the referred candidate.

-The Most Important Factors of Referrals
+The Most Important Factor in Employee Referrals

 The most important factor in employee referrals is swift candidate evaluation and feedback to the referring employee.